William Carnegie, 7th Earl of Northesk: Admiral

-Finance career
+Other roles

 Carnegie served as the governor of the British Linen Company from 1800 to his death in 1831.
 The company held an important history in the economic development of Scotland, as it stimulated industrial investment in the production of linen and spinning factories across the rural Highlands and the East Coast.
 By the nineteenth century, the company had undergone a full transformation from a manufacturing company into a bank.

-Political career

 In 1796 Carnegie, as Earl of Northesk, was elected to serve as one of the sixteen Scottish representatives in the Parliament of Great Britain.
 He subsequently took part in the parliaments of 1802, 1806, and 1830.